 Johnson's affidavit mentions that when he turned 18 he began to question what happened, saying he did not recall his testimony, but that he had never been raped.

 If the content of the affidavit is true, and Johnson truly recants any testimony that convicted his grandfather, it is unfortunate for Belton that he chose to intimate that the young man wrote the affidavit without prompting.
 Because Judge Deason believes that Belton tried to dupe the court, his appeal is rejected.

 Filing an appeal is a complex procedure, and attempting to circumvent the process in order to move things along is not a good idea.
 Work closely with an experienced appellate lawyer and act according to his or her counsel to avoid making mistakes that will jeopardize your appeal.
-For more information on criminal appeals in Oklahoma, call 405-778-4800 or submit the confidential case review form found on the Oklahoma Legal Group website.
+For more information on criminal appeals in Oklahoma, call 405-778-4800 or submit the confidential case review form found on the Law Offices of Adam R Banner website.